 When you open your project, you'll see a link in the URL bar of your browser.
 Simply copy that link and share it with your audience, and they'll be able to use the map and view dropdowns to see all of your work.
 Note that your readers will see a nearly identical Kumu interface, but they won't be able to edit the project (unless it's someone you have added as a contributor).

 This is the simplest solution, but it might not be intuitive for readers who haven't used map and view dropdowns to navigate a Kumu project before.
-In that case, you'll want to use one of the two solutions below.
+In that case, you'll want to use one of the three solutions below.

 Create a presentation